AdobeDocs/experience-manager-65.de-DE/help/forms/using/introduction-interactive-communication-authoring.md

 ---
 title: Einführung in die Benutzeroberfläche für Erstellung von interaktiven Kommunikationen
 seo-title: An introduction to the various user interface elements you can use to author Interactive Communication
-description: Eine Einführung in die verschiedenen Elemente der Benutzeroberfläche, mit denen Sie interaktive Kommunikation erstellen können
+description: Eine Einführung in die verschiedenen Elemente der Benutzeroberfläche, die Sie zum Erstellen der interaktiven Kommunikation verwenden können
 seo-description: An introduction to the various user interface elements you can use to author Interactive Communication
 uuid: e8c5b1e8-b2bb-46b4-b42e-1f343192641a
 content-type: reference